 Now, buying faucet covers is not rocket science and is certainly not an interesting shopping experience.
 My prerogative therefore was to get in and out with minimal expense of effort and time.

-According to the Home Depot website, stock was available at my neighborhood store.
+According to the Home Depot website, stock was available at my neighborhood store (over 1000 units).
 However, upon visiting the store, my expectation-to-reality gap looked something like the diagram below (with some exaggeration).
-Two customer associates and a sore neck later, I discovered that the product was in fact, not available in-store.
+Two customer associates and a sore neck later, I discovered that the product was in fact, not available.

 (Expectation ≠ Reality) = Frustration

-This outcome may have been acceptable a decade ago and accounted for as a discrepancy in physical vs system stock.
+This outcome may have been acceptable a decade ago and accounted for as a discrepancy.
 Today, customers expect much more.
 They are prone to frustration quicker and easier.
-Failure to earn/retain trust on one channel could set in motion a ripple effect on others.
+Failure to earn and retain trust on one channel could set in motion a ripple effect on others.

 To maintain a consistent and fluid customer experience, businesses need to draw a parallel between information provided through their channels and reality on the ground.
 Think of an ad campaign for a new line of shoes that ends with “…Now in a store near you“.
 Only ‘now’ means two weeks later.
 How would customers react to such an experience?

-Businesses need to setup regular internal and external customer experience audits to find holes in the value-chain.
-Every employee should play ‘customer’.
+Businesses need to set up regular internal and external customer experience audits to find holes in the value-chain.
+Every employee should play the ‘customer’.
+Businesses must constantly review, learn and improve so that consistency and accuracy prevail.